-Activity has previously been assessed and paid.

-Where a connection exists, credits will be allocated on a per m2 basis to any portion of land which contains an existing Industrial Building.
+activity has previously been assessed and paid.
+Historic Credits Roading Where a connection exists, credits wi Stormwater be allocated on a per m2 basis to any Wastewater portion of land which contains an Water existing Industrial Building.

-Where a site contained non-residential buildings demolished or destroyed by fire or some other cause, no development contribution will be payable unless the building is built to a larger scale , or a change in use results in a greater level of intensity/impact on council services.
+Where a site contained non-residential buildings demolished or destroyed by fire or some other cause, no development contribution will be payable unless the building is built to a larger scale, or a change in use results in a greater level of intensity/ impact on council services.